marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

 ## Identifying Entitiy Capabilities

-   The standard must provide means for discovering inventory of power components' their capabilities, optimization
+   The standard must provide means for discovering inventory of power components together with their capabilities, optimization
     control capabilities, nominal condition use.
-   In addition, The standard must provide means for disovering supported power state of each network device within the network and power relationship between component within network device and across network devices.
+   In addition, The standard must provide means for discovering supported power state of each network device within the network and power relationship between component within network device and across network devices.

 ## Persistence of Identifiers